What’s the difference between edX and Open edX?

 Open edX

-As metioned above, the Open edX platform is an open source software.
+As stated above, the Open edX platform is open source software.
 This means that it is public and available to everyone that wants to download it and install it.
 Being an open platform means that it you can “own” the platform.
 You can install it, modify it and integrate it with other platforms or resources without asking for permission.

 Can anyone publish its courses using the Open edX platform?